How many classes are there in a semester?

 My child won't sit still for 45 minutes!

 We don't expect children to sit still!
 Children are welcome to learn in whatever style suits them best.
 For some, that means sitting and observing; for others, that means walking around; for others, that means doing what the grown-ups are doing.
-All of these styles are accepted and welcomed and we often find that even if a child appears to be doing something completely different in class (such as stacking instruments!), they will often go home and re-enact activities that were experienced in class.
+All of these behaviours are accepted and welcomed and we often find that even if a child appears to be doing something completely different in class (such as stacking instruments or staring out the window!), they will often go home and re-enact activities that were experienced in class.
+Children at this critical stage of development are learning ALL THE TIME, whether they appear to us to be doing so or not.
+Only unsafe behaviours (running or full-body contact) will be discouraged.

 The most important thing is that parents and caregivers come prepared to have a wonderful time themselves and be ready to fully participate and model their own enjoyment of playing with music.
 Prompt arrival will also ensure your child enjoys the entire class, from "Hello Everybody" to "Goodbye, So Long, Farewell!"